Observational constraints on the spin/anisotropy of the CCOs of Cassiopeia A, Vela Jr. and G347.3-0.5 and a single surviving continuous gravitational wave candidate: Results

 {\bf{Cas A}} : our results extend the frequency range probed with O3 data by more than 500 Hz and improve in depth on previous best results \citep{Abbott2022_4} by 42\% between 200 and 500 Hz, and by 25\% between 500 and 978 Hz.
-Above 978, our results improve in depth on previous best results \citep{Salvadore2025} by 2.8 times.
+Above 978 Hz, our results improve in depth on previous best results \citep{Salvadore2025} by 2.8 times.
 Below 200 Hz our results are comparable to those of \cite{wang2024}.

-At 200 Hz we exclude emission at amplitudes 27 times lower than what would be necessary to sustain gravitar emission throughout the life of the neutron star.
+At 200 Hz we constrain emission amplitudes to be at least 27 times smaller than what would be necessary to sustain gravitar emission throughout the life of the neutron star -- this is the age-based upper limit.
 See Figure~\ref{fig:UL_C}.

 {\bf{Vela Jr.}}: up to 978 Hz the most stringent previous results are from the LVK's O3a deep search \citep{Abbott2022_4}.
 Our results improve on these by about $37\%$.
 Between 978 Hz and 1500 Hz the results presented here beat the previous most sensitive ones \citep{ming2025} by about 121\%, but between 1500 Hz and 1700 Hz \citep{ming2025} remain the most sensitive.

-At 200 Hz we exclude emission at amplitudes 39 times lower than what would be necessary to sustain gravitar emission throughout the life of the neutron star, assuming the pessimistic scenario: $(\tau=4300~\mathrm{yr}, D=750~\mathrm{pc})$.
-Under optimistic scenario $(\tau=700~\mathrm{yr}, D=200~\mathrm{pc})$, at 200 Hz we exclude emission at amplitudes 360 times lower than that.
+At 200 Hz we constrain emission amplitudes to be at least 39 times smaller than what would be necessary to sustain gravitar emission throughout the life of the neutron star, assuming the pessimistic scenario: $(\tau=4300~\mathrm{yr}, D=750~\mathrm{pc})$.
+Under the optimistic scenario $(\tau=700~\mathrm{yr}, D=200~\mathrm{pc})$, at 200 Hz we constrain emission amplitudes to be at least 360 times smaller than the age-based limit.
 See Figure~\ref{fig:UL_V}.

 {\bf{G347.3}}: up to 1300 Hz, the most stringent previous results are our O2 E@H search \citep{ming2024a}.
 This search result improves on these by about $93\%$.
 Above 1300 Hz, our results beat the previous most sensitive results \citep{Salvadore2025} by about 4.5 times.

-At 200 Hz we exclude emission at amplitudes 38 times lower than what would be necessary to sustain gravitar emission throughout the life of the neutron star.
+At 200 Hz we constrain emission amplitudes to be at least 39 times smaller than the age-based limit.
 See Figure~\ref{fig:UL_G}.